Maui beach with palm trees and the West Maui Mountains rising behind, calm turquoise water in foreground

 Best room: Four-Bedroom Beachfront Villa (the multi-generational flagship) or Three-Bedroom Beachfront Villa for the family-of-six option.

-#17 in Maui for Family Holidays
+#17 in Maui for a Family Holiday

 Outrigger Ka'anapali Beach Resort